 - If gingivitis is left untreated, it can worsen and develop into periodontal disease— a severe inflammation of the gums, which causes the gums to pull away from the teeth.

 Oof, gingivitis doesn’t sound fun, right?
 Thankfully, it’s treatable, especially when addressed early, but it makes sense why you wouldn’t want to catch or spread this disease.
+Which leads to the big question: is gingivitis contagious?

 Is Gingivitis Contagious?